JonathanReyess/colabai/README.md

 mdbClient = MongoClient(uri, server_api=ServerApi('1'))
 ```

-This setup ensures secure access to our MongoDB cluster, enabling seamless interaction with our course data for enhanced user experiences.
+This setup ensures secure access to our MongoDB cluster, enabling seamless interaction with our course data.

 ### Atlas Vector Search